 In the spirit of my job-iversary, I thought it would be a great excuse to put together a guide with a few tips for starting a new job.
-We all know it’s natural to be nervous about starting a new job, but it can be especially scary when you suffer with anxiety.
+We all know it’s natural to be nervous about starting a new job, but it can be especially scary when you suffer from anxiety.
 So, what can you do to make the whole process a little easier?
-Here’s a few things I’ve picked up, not just from starting my current job, but over the years as well.
+Here are a few things I’ve picked up, not just from starting my current job, but over the years as well.

 1: Get Stuff Organised

 The night before my first day, I meticulously planned the small details.
 I organised my outfit, I got my documents (P45 and such) ready, and I worked out the time I had to leave my house in the morning.
 You can even go further with this if you want.
 For example, look at where to park, the route you’re going to take to get there and so forth.
 Sometimes having control over the smaller stuff really helps to make you feel that little bit calmer.

 It’s a cliché, but if you’re nervous – tell someone.
 You don’t have to go into detail about any mental health issues* but if you’re feeling particularly anxious, there’s no harm mentioning it.
 Contrary to what you might think, it doesn’t make you look weak, it makes you human.
 The person who greets you on your first day will more than likely ask how you are anyway!
 Just be honest with them and tell them if you’re nervous.
 It’s common to be anxious about starting a new job, so chances are they’ll understand and try to put you at ease.

 *Remember, when it comes to mental health issues, whether or not you disclose them to your employer at any point is completely up to you and whether you feel comfortable to do so.